ejdzenem/gitcheatsheets/git-concepts.md

 The connection of a local repository with one on Gitlab.
 It permits revision history to be synchronized by publishing local commits and downloading any new changes from Gitlab.

-### Pull Request
+### Merge Request

-A  feature on Gitlab which provides conversation, line-by-line code review, change history analysis, and summaries of modified files.
+A  feature on Gitlab (called pull request in Github) which provides conversation, line-by-line code review, change history analysis, and summaries of modified files.

 ## Configuring